AraneaDev/accountant/docs/ledger-implementation.md

 # Ledger Implementation
-The default `Ledger` extends the traditional `Illuminate\Database\Eloquent\Model` class, but if that's not appropriate, a custom one can be implemented.
+The default `Ledger` extends the traditional `Illuminate\Database\Eloquent\Model` class, but if that's not appropriate, a custom model can be implemented.

 > **TIP:** `Ledger` models must implement the `Altek\Accountant\Contracts\Ledger` interface!